 When employees don’t delete or archive these documents, they can end up wasting space as colleagues might not know whether they’re allowed to delete them or not.
 You can end up with folder or entire areas made by people who left the company years ago and are long past being useful.
 Secure Workspace helps by giving you a couple of flexible ‘housekeeping’ options.

 You can set files to be automatically moved to the recycle bin based upon when they were last accessed.
 For example, if they haven’t been touched for a set period of time, say 100 days.
 The admin can then set a further time limit, after which the files will be automatically deleted for good.
 Or they can choose not to have a clean-up policy, in which case the files will stay in the recycle bin until they’re manually deleted.

 Avoiding breaches with encryption

 Encryption is a vital part of data security – so it’s a nice benefit when it’s done automatically.
-Secure Workspace offers an encrypted collaborative environment for sharing files, organizing workflows, and editing documents and annotating PDFs in real time.
-Your teams can seamlessly store sensitive content and keep sensitive information safe from unauthorized access.
+Secure Workspace offers an encrypted collaborative environment for sharing files, organising workflows, and editing documents and annotating PDFs in real time.
+Your teams can seamlessly store sensitive content and keep sensitive information safe from unauthorised access.

 Each of your files within Secure Workspace is in safe hands.
 We only host files in cloud storage accredited to ISO 27001 / 9001, and we perform anti-virus and MIME checks on all incoming files, before using AES-256 bit encryption to protect them within our environment.